 Just like pizza Margherita, Caprese salad features red, white and green, the colors of the Italian flag.
-It originates from Capri, hence the name.
+It originates from the Isle of Capri, hence the name.

 This Insalata Caprese is one of my favorite salads of all times, especially for when I’m in a hurry (spoiler: always!).
 It is absolutely perfect for summer!

 What wine pairs the best with Caprese salad?

 When pairing wine with Insalata Caprese, choose light acidic wines, either white or red.
 Avoid heavy, tannic, full-bodied wines with low acidity like Cabernet Sauvignon or Chardonnay.
 Opt for crisp, tart and dry wines as they will taste less acidic and more fruity when paired with raw tomatoes.